Distance in the Ellipticity Graph: Elements Elliptic to a Common Free Product Decomposition

 \begin{cor} If an orbit under the action of $\Aut(F)$ contains a good pair, then it contains a good pair that has minimal length. \begin{proof} If $(v,w)$ is a good pair then we can repeatedly apply Whitehead autmorphisms to it such that the image is a good pair of smaller length, until we obtain a good pair that has minimal length. \end{proof} \end{cor}

 We can now prove Theorem \ref{algcyc}.

-\begin{thm} It is decidable whether or not two cyclic words $v$ and $w$ or $F$ are both elliptic to some proper free splitting of $F$.
+\begin{thm} It is decidable whether or not two conjugacy classes $v$ and $w$ or $F$ are both elliptic to some proper free product decomposition of $F$.

 \begin{proof} By Theorem \ref{orbit}, for any pair of cyclic words, we can determine whether or not they are in the same orbit as $(v,w)$ under the action of $\Aut(F)$.
-We can determine the minimal length of a pair in the orbit of $(v,w)$.
+We can also determine the minimal length of a pair in the orbit of $(v,w)$.
 There are finitely many pairs of that length, so for each pair of that length we can check whether or not it is in the orbit of $(v,w)$ and whether or not it is good.
 Therefore, we can determine whether or not there exists a good pair in the orbit of $(v,w)$ that has minimal length.

-If such a pair exists, then by Lemma \ref{auto}, there exists a proper free splitting $A*B$ of $F$ such that both $v$ and $w$ are elliptic to $A*B$.
-Conversely, if no such pair exists, then by the contrapositive of Corollary \ref{down}, the orbit of $(v,w)$ does not contain a good pair, so there does not exist a proper free splitting such that both $v$ and $w$ are elliptic to it. \end{proof} \end{thm}
+If such a pair exists, then by Lemma \ref{auto}, there exists a proper free product decomposition $A*B$ of $F$ such that both $v$ and $w$ are elliptic to $A*B$.
+Conversely, if no such pair exists, then by the contrapositive of Corollary \ref{down}, the orbit of $(v,w)$ does not contain a good pair, so there does not exist a proper free product decomposition such that both $v$ and $w$ are elliptic to it. \end{proof} \end{thm}

 This algorithm requires finding all pairs of minimal length in the orbit of $(v,w)$ and determining whether or not any of them are good.
 We will show that it suffices to check just one pair of minimal length.